Iraq Inquiry: Witnesses

 Gordon Brown had to retract his claim that spending on defence rose every year during the Iraq war, as this was found not to have been the case.

-After a recess to avoid influencing the general election, the inquiry resumed public hearings on 29 June 2010.
+Following a recess to avoid influencing the general election, the inquiry resumed public hearings on 29 June 2010.
 The first witness was Douglas Brand, chief police adviser to the Iraqi Interior Ministry from 2003 to 2005.

 The final witness in the public hearings, heard on 2 February 2011, was Jack Straw, Foreign Secretary from 2001 to 2006.